scottmillers/Terraform/aws/learn-terraform/route-53/README.md

 - An AWS account
 - AWS CLI installed
 - Terraform 5.0 or greater installed
+- An existing default VPC with a public subnet
 - An existing Route 53 Hosted Zone for your domain.
-I purchased a domain from GoDaddy.
-GoDaddy is my registrar and I use Route 53 for my DNS service.
+    - GoDaddy is my registrar and I use Route 53 for my DNS service.
 [How to use GoDaddy as the registrar and to Route 53 as the DNS service?](docs/GoDaddyToRoute53.md).
-In the Terraform I lookup my existing hosted zone using this:
+    - The Terraform will lookup my existing Route 53 hosted zone:
     ``` terraform
-    # Get the existing Route53 hosted zone
+    # Get the existing Route53 Hosted zone
     data "aws_route53_zone" "selected" {
         name         = var.hostedzone_name # set to tribeoffive.com
         private_zone = false
     }
     ```
-You can also modify the Terraform to create our own hosted zone.
+You could also use Terraform to create our own hosted zone.
 See the [Terraform Route 53 Zone](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route53_zone) documentation for more information.

 ## Steps to use the prototype